ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Simulation Results

 \subsection{Parameter Settings}

 The proposed ToDMA framework is applicable to various data modalities.
-Without loss of generality, we separately consider image and text source signals during the evaluations.
-Here, we first introduce the general simulation settings.
-Specific parameters related to different source signal modalities will be described later in the corresponding subsections.
+Here, we will present results for image and text signals as examples.
+We first introduce the general simulation settings.
+Specific parameters related to different source modalities will be described later in the corresponding subsections.